Accessorizing a Guest Room

 I also picked up this great desk at my local Home Goods, I always have the best luck there.
 I found this guy around Week 1, then last week I ran across this beauty below, I plan to use as the desk chair.
 Check her out, then I will give you the unbelievable price!

-So basically, I restored it back to a more natural color for a headlight from this time period.
-I told my husband I imagined it belonged to a car like, Lizzie the old 1923 Ford Model T 2-door sedan from Cars, so it needed to be more in that color range anyways.
+I basically, restored it back to a more natural color for a headlight from this time period.
+I told my husband I imagined it belonged to a car like, Lizzie, the old 1923 Ford Model T 2-door sedan from Cars, so it needed to be more in that color range anyways.
 I am super happy with how it turned out, while the yellow was cool, it just was too bright for my taste.

 DIY- REFINISHING THE FAN BLADES: